AAU Student Projects - visit Aalborg University's student projects portal

 Abstract

-This master thesis investigates the performance of the audio system proposed in the paper Hearable Devices with Sound Bubbles.
-The analysis focuses on three key objectives: (1) how the sharpness of the sound bubble boundary depends on the configured bubble size, (2) how system performance varies with the angle between the listener and the speaker, and (3) whether the neural network employed in the paper implicitly leverages the inverse distance law to estimate speaker distance.
-The work includes a technical review of the original paper, a MATLAB-based simulation using the inverse distance law to model idealized bubble behaviour, and a systematic evaluation of the trained neural network using custom-generated test data.
-The custom data was created under simplified conditions to isolate distance and angle as variables, assuming near-anechoic environments and using single-speaker test cases.
-The results suggest that the neural network does utilize cues consistent with the inverse distance law, as its performance patterns closely match those of the MATLAB simulation.
-However, due to simplifications in the test setupincluding low environmental variation, no reverberation, and idealized signal assumptions, the findings must be interpreted with caution.
-More realistic testing conditions are needed to assess the generalizability of the system to realworld deployments.
+This thesis examines an audio system designed to create "sound bubbles"—small zones where sound is clear for the intended listener and fades outside.
+It focuses on three questions: (1) how the sharpness of the bubble’s boundary depends on the chosen bubble size, (2) how performance changes with the angle between listener and loudspeaker, and (3) whether the system’s neural network implicitly relies on the inverse distance law—sound becomes weaker the farther it travels—to estimate speaker distance.
+Methods included a technical review of the original paper, a MATLAB simulation that modeled idealized bubble behavior using the inverse distance law, and a systematic evaluation of the trained neural network with custom test data.
+The data were generated under simplified conditions to isolate distance and angle: nearly anechoic (almost echo-free) environments and single-speaker test cases.
+The results suggest that the neural network uses cues consistent with the inverse distance law, as its performance patterns closely matched the MATLAB simulation.
+Because the tests involved low environmental variation, no reverberation, and idealized signal assumptions, these findings should be interpreted with caution.
+More realistic testing is needed to assess how well the system would work in real-world settings.